jae1ahn/jae1ahn.github.io/about.md

 I'm an undergad intern at <a href='https://photon.hanyang.ac.kr/home'> HYU Microstructure Optics Lab</a>.

-Here, I mainly post study notes on various topics in physics.
+Here, I mainly post my random photos and study notes on various topics in physics.